YongsooHWANG/qcmapper/README.md

 ## Installation
 We encourage installing this project by cloning the source code from GitHub server.
-But, we hope that this project is installed via pip.
+But, we are working now that this project can be installed via pip.
 ```
 bash
 git clone https://github.com/YongsooHWANG/qcmapper.git